zumbalogy/command_search/README.md

 command_search is a Ruby gem to help users easily query collections.

-command_search should make it a breeze to make gmail-style search bars, where users can search for items that match `flamingos` or `author:herbert`, as well as using negations, comparisons, ors, and ands.
+command_search should make it easy to create search inputs where users can search for `flamingos` or `author:herbert`, as well as using negations, comparisons, ors, and ands.

-command_search also provides ways to alias keywords so that the search `name:alice` actually searches for `username:alice`, the search `A+` becomes `grade>=97`, or `user:me` becomes `user:59guwJphUhqfd2A`, but with the actual id of the current user.
+command_search also provides ways to alias keywords or regular expressions so that, if desired, the query `name:alice` actually searches for `username:alice`, the query `A+` becomes `grade>=97`, or `user:me` becomes `user:59guwJphUhqfd2A`, but with the actual id of the current user.

 command_search does not require an engine, is relatively free of magic, and should be easy to set up.